 CFR Academic provides a forum for the educational community to interact with CFR experts and join the debate on foreign policy.
-Activities include the Academic Conference Call series; livestreaming of CFR meetings; workshops for college and university presidents and professors; briefings for students; exhibitions and events at conferences across the country; livestreaming of CFR meetings; and sharing the vast array of CFR resources and products for teaching and learning about international relations and the role of the United States in the world.
+Activities include the Academic Webinar series for students; Higher Education Webinar series; College and University Educators Workshops; briefings for students; exhibitions and events at conferences across the country; livestreaming of CFR meetings; and sharing the vast array of CFR resources and products for teaching and learning about international relations and the role of the United States in the world.

 Reserved for college and university educators and students, the CFR Academic Webinar series, formerly the Academic Conference Call series now in Zoom webinar format, provides the opportunity for students across the country and around the world to participate in an interactive conversation with a CFR fellow, Foreign Affairs author, or other expert.
-Calls take place every other week during the fall and spring semesters and are dedicated to a wide range of international affairs and U.S. foreign policy topics.
-Background readings are distributed prior to each call, and the audio recording is posted online afterward.
+Webinars take place every other week during the fall and spring semesters and are dedicated to a wide range of international affairs and U.S. foreign policy topics.
+Background readings are distributed prior to each call, and the video recording and transcript are posted online after the fact.

 View the Fall 2020 Academic Webinar schedule.
 To receive future invitations, please sign up on the registration page.
 For questions about the series, please email [email protected].
 You may also subscribe to the CFR Academic podcast via iTunes.

 College and University Educators Workshop